temporalio/temporal-learning/docs/tutorials/infrastructure/configuring/index.md

 Next, you'll create configuration files for both the Temporal Server and the UI Server in the `/etc/temporal/` directory.

 ## Configuring the Temporal Binaries

-*To complete this step, you should have already obtained your own domain name and SSL certificates.
-One way to do that is by using [certbot](https://certbot.eff.org/instructions?ws=other&os=ubuntufocal).*

 In this tutorial, you'll configure a connection to a SQLite database, since it doesn't require any additional dependencies.
 Using your favorite text editor, open a new file called `/etc/temporal/temporal-server.yaml`: